18 House Hunting Tips From Real Estate Experts

 Tip 4: Think long-term

-One good reason to stay low is because unexpected costs can come up at closing and elsewhere in the homebuying process.
-Additionally, if you’re buying in a competitive market, your real estate agent might advise you to bid higher than the asking price so as to have a better chance of beating out the competition.
+One good reason to stay low is that unexpected costs can come up at closing and elsewhere in the homebuying process.
+Moreover, if you’re buying in a competitive market, your real estate agent might advise you to bid higher than the asking price to have a better chance of beating out the competition.

 If you are only looking at houses listed at the very top of your budget, you deny yourself the wiggle room to remain competitive, and you leave nothing on the table to cover unforeseen expenses.